paazmaya/shigehachi/README.md

 -s, --style         Style in which the difference images are created -p, --compose       Composition type used for creating a composite image -M, --match         Regular expression for matching files.
-Default '\.png$' -r, --recursive     Shall the previous and current directories be recursively searched and matched
+Default '\.png$' -n, --name-methods  Include used metric, style and composition options in difference image file names -r, --recursive     Shall the previous and current directories be recursively searched and matched
 ```